 How to Cook Nigerian Tomato Stew

 By Tomato Stew, I mean stew used to prepare the Nigerian Jollof Rice recipes: Jollof Rice, Coconut Rice, Rice & Beans, etc. This tomato stew also forms the base for the Nigerian Beef & Chicken Stew.
-I always prepare a large quantity of the tomato stew and store in my freezer.
-This makes cooking my Nigerian Jollof Rice recipes or the Spaghetti Surprise recipe so easy.
+I always prepare a large quantity of this tomato stew and store in my freezer.
+This makes cooking my Nigerian Jollof Rice, Spaghetti Surprise and other meals where I use Tomato Stew so easy.

 I get a good number of questions about what I mean by tomato stew and how I make it, that's why I made this page and the video below.

 Add beef/chicken or both, thyme, curry, Knorr, salt and pepper to Tomato Stew to get the Beef & Chicken Stew used to eat boiled white rice.
 For the recipe on how to prepare that, visit this page: How to Cook Nigerian Beef & Chicken Stew

 Ingredients for Nigerian Tomato Stew